What Type of Business Do You Have?

 2. Explore your options based on your financial qualifications

 Each lender has a specific set of requirements that you’ll have to fulfill in order to be eligible for their product.
 Most lenders base their approval on three major factors: personal credit score; yearly revenue; age of the business.

 Before starting the application process, take a look at the requirements for each type of loan you’re considering in order to figure out which lenders will give you the highest chances of approval.

 3. Make a decision

 Once you have figured out which forms of financing you’re likely to be eligible for, it’s time to make a decision.
 You can determine which products you want to apply for by considering the eligibility requirements, overall cost of the loan and the transparency and reputation of the lender.

-Improve Your Chances of Obtaining a Poor Credit Business Loan
+Improve Your Chances of Obtaining a Bad Credit Business Loan